integreat-io/integreat/README.md

 `error`.

 ### `beforeSerialize (request, resources)`
-Called just before the data going to a source is serialized, but after is has been mapped.
+Called just before the data going to a source is serialized, but after it has been mapped.
 The `request` object consists of `uri`, `method`, `path`, and `data`.